 Formal Complaints: If a student is unsure how to approach a concern or an earlier complaint cannot be resolved informally, the student may initiate a formal complaint by sending a written explanation of the concern to WGU Student Services.
 This written complaint must describe who has been involved, the status of the concern, and steps taken to resolve the concern informally.

 WGU Student Services will work to swiftly resolve each complaint and in every case, will respond within ten business days.
-If Student Services is not able to resolve the concern to a student's satisfaction, within five business days the student may appeal the decision by submitting a brief, written summary of the concern to WGU’s Associate Provost for Academic Services.
-The decision of the Associate Provost shall be final.
+If Student Services is not able to resolve the concern to a student's satisfaction, within five business days the student may appeal the decision by submitting a brief, written summary of the concern to WGU’s Vice President, Student Experience.
+The decision of the Vice President of Student Experience shall be final.

 Discrimination and Harassment